 Rural Pickering real estate guide & listings for sale

-Rural Pickering is reasonably quiet, as there are generally low levels of noise from traffic - although there are still several louder sections, especially close to Highway 407 or the railway line.
-Parks are sparse, which results in them being very hard to reach from a large number of locations within the neighbourhood.
+Rural Pickering is good for those who prefer a quiet atmosphere, as the streets are usually calm - although there are still several louder areas, especially close to the railway line or Highway 407.
+Parks are sparse, which makes them very hard to reach from most locations in the neighbourhood.

 The favoured way to get around in Rural Pickering is very often a car.
 It is especially convenient to access a parking spot.
 On the other hand, getting around by public transit is very difficult in this neighbourhood.
 Nevertheless, house owners have access to a few bus lines.
 This neighbourhood is not very suitable for those who travel by foot as almost no common errands can be run without the use of a car.
 This neighbourhood is also not very bike-friendly because there are quite a few elevation changes, and the cycling infrastructure is not very well-developed.

 Around 45% of homes in Rural Pickering were built prior to the 1960s, while the majority of the remaining buildings were constructed in the 1960s and the 1980s.
 The predominant housing types in this part of the city are single detached homes and row houses.
 Homeowners occupy around three quarters of the units in the neighbourhood and the rest are rented.
 This part of Pickering offers mainly three bedroom and four or more bedroom homes.